 How does it work ?

 Uses & Effectiveness

 Possibly Effective for

-- Diseases, such as Alzheimer's disease, that interfere with thinking.
-Vinpocetine might have a small effect on the decline of thinking skills due to various causes, but most studies have lasted 4 months or less.
-Most of the studies were published prior to 1990, and results are hard to interpret because they used a variety of terms and criteria for cognitive decline and dementia.
+- Diseases, such as Alzheimer's disease, that interfere with thinking (dementia).
+Vinpocetine might have a small effect on the decline of thinking skills due to dementia or Alzheimer's, but most studies have lasted 4 months or less.
+Most of the studies were also published before the current definitions and diagnoses for dementia and Alzheimer's were established.